annotatedtmg/annotatedtmg/tmg/unreleased-sz.md

 ### Lyrics only --- sorry! ###
 {: style="margin-top: 100px"}

-Apologies, but I haven't had the chance to annotate this album yet --- if you'd like to help, please [email me](../about.html#contact)!
+Apologies, but I haven't had the chance to annotate all of these yet --- if you'd like to help, please [email me](../about.html#contact)!
 This page is just a placeholder so that you can read the lyrics.
 Full annotations, liner notes, and the rest will come when the page is fully annotated.